Empty pockets filled with sunshine

-Relatable content and inclusive procurement is not enough to address the structural exclusion that is youth employment.
+Relatable content and inclusive procurement are not enough to address the structural exclusion that is youth employment.
 We must bring opportunity — formal jobs and public employment — to the doors of young people.

 Many progressive private sector partnerships are driving concrete and collective action.
-Merchants, a leading outsourcing service provider, recently launched a state-of-the-art contact centre in Soweto, bringing hundreds of new, stable, high-paying contact centre jobs into the township.
+Merchants, a leading outsourcing service provider, recently launched a state-of-the-art contact centre in Soweto; bringing hundreds of new, stable, high-paying contact centre jobs into the township.
 Located behind the Jabulani Mall, this facility will result in job creation and enterprise development for young people as a direct response to the country’s youth unemployment challenge.

 School assistant programme

-And in terms of public employment, the Department for Basic Education (DBE) school assistant programme remains unprecedented and transformative in South African history in its reach and scale.
+In terms of public employment, the Department for Basic Education (DBE) school assistant programme remains unprecedented and transformative in South African history in its reach and scale.
 Data from its third iteration in 2021 reveals how the programme activates and engages a cohort of economically underrepresented young people, across every area of the country, including those where virtually no other jobs are available.

 The cohort represents a higher percentage of work-seekers from poorly resourced schools, who are twice as likely to come from rural areas and provinces with higher youth unemployment, and is more inclusive of women.

-If we act together to meet excluded young people where they are with connectivity, jobs in the formal economy, targeted support for sustainable hustles and public employment, we can turn the abundance of their optimism into true inclusion.
+If we act together to meet excluded young people where they are with connectivity, jobs in the formal economy, and targeted support for sustainable hustles and public employment, we can turn the abundance of their optimism into true inclusion.